noelkips/alx-low_level_programming/0x12-singly_linked_lists/README.md

 The resources and the projects done in this repository covers the following:

-_ When and why using linked lists vs arrays
+-When and why using linked lists vs arrays

-_ How to build and use linked lists
+-How to build and use linked lists

 **Resources**